Momentum-Team-14/momentum-team-14.github.io/_posts/2022-09-26-end-of-phase.md

 - [Getting Started with Loom](https://support.loom.com/hc/en-us/articles/360015714197-Getting-Started-Video-Tutorials)
 - [Loom Chrome Extension](https://www.loom.com/download)

-Please post your video and submit the url for it using [this form](https://forms.gle/14ksHEXtGW2PGs1M7). **Your videos are due by 12:00 pm ET on Friday, Sept 30.**
+Please post your video and submit the url for it using [this form](https://forms.gle/14ksHEXtGW2PGs1M7). **Your videos are due by 9:00 am ET on Friday, Sept 30.**

 ## 🐻 Back End Video Presentation Requirements